juliaolivieri/COMP_162_2024/lecture8/classwork8.md

 3. **(CW) Look at `msleep` metadata with `?msleep`**
 4. **(CW) Create a one-way frequency table of the conservation status in the msleep data**
 5. Which conservation status appears most in our data?
 Which appears least?
+6. Perform some exploratory data analysis on this dataset to familiarize yourself with the variables and the kinds of questions you can ask.
-6. **(CW) Come up with at least three questions you could answer based on the msleep data.**
+7. **(CW) Come up with at least three questions you could answer based on the msleep data.**

-7. You can perform some exploratory data analysis
+## Part 2: Plotting data